paich64/C64MEGA65/doc/jiffy.md

 hardware disk drives that you attach via the MEGA65's IEC port as long as you have installed the JiffyDOS ROM on those drives, too.

-Learn more about JiffyDOS and in the
+Learn more about JiffyDOS in the
 [C64 Wiki](https://www.c64-wiki.com/wiki/JiffyDOS).
 You will also find download links to the user's manual there.